PhilRW/reviews/content/posts/2024-03-08/index.md

 ### Reliability

-Very rarely they flake out and only one of the earbuds works, so when that happens I put them both back in the case and close it and open it and take them out again.
+Very rarely they flake out, but when they do, only one of the earbuds works, so when that happens I put them both back in the case and close it and open it and take them out again.
 Nine times out of ten it works every time.

 ### Durability